MX Lookup

 Is this lookup private?

-check which provider a domain uses.
-All lookups run in your browser.
+Use it to verify email routing, debug delivery failures, check which email provider a domain uses, or investigate potential spam infrastructure.
+All lookups run directly in your browser.

 Related tools